lSelectral/near-shopping-crud/README.md

 # NEAR SHOPPING WEB3 API

-The purpose of this project is, providing an decentralized Web3 api interface for online shopping.
+This project provides a decentralized Web3 api interface for online shopping.
 App runs fully on the Near blockchain with smart contracts.
 Users can create account, from that account can login/logout.
-Can create different carts for specific purpose like, **breakfast**, **dinner**, **technology** etc. Users can add specific product to this carts and manage their shopping experience seamlessly.
+Can create different carts for specific purpose like, breakfast, dinner, technology etc. Users can add specific product to this carts and manage their shopping experience seamlessly.

 [LOOM DEMO VIDEO](https://www.loom.com/share/a38053636dc740d38ddbe04e695c0574)